LVLM-Aware Multimodal Retrieval for RAG-Based Medical Diagnosis with General-Purpose Models: Analysis

+{\paragraph{Retrieval Robustness Analyses.} We evaluate the robustness of \methodname{} under two retrieval-degraded conditions.
+First, we replace retrieved candidates with random ones.
+As shown in Table \ref{tab:model_robustness}, performance remains above the reader-only baseline across all datasets, indicating the model retains utility even under highly noisy retrieval.
+Second, we remove retrieved context entirely to assess whether the model preserves its intrinsic reader capabilities, a desirable property for deployment scenarios where no relevant candidates are found.
+In this setting, \methodname{} achieves performance comparable to, or slightly below, the reader-only model, confirming that retrieval fine-tuning does not degrade the model's standalone ability.}

+{We further probe the informational value of retrieved candidates by \textbf{removing the input image entirely}, forcing the model to rely solely on retrieved (image, report/caption) pairs.
+Since the model no longer has direct access to the patient's condition, a substantial performance drop was expected.
+Using random guessing as a lower-bound baseline, \methodname{} exceeded it by a large margin (+0.32 in Accuracy, +0.28 in F1), demonstrating that the retrieved data carries meaningful predictive signal.
+Taken together, these analyses confirm that \methodname{} effectively leverages retrieved information without becoming overly dependent on it.}

-\textbf{Performance with o3 as reranker.} We have observed that results for inconsistent predictions remain relatively low (Table \ref{tab:joint_training}), even after applying joint training (Table \ref{tab:joint_training}).
+\textbf{Performance with reranking.} {Results for inconsistent predictions remain relatively low (Table \ref{tab:retrieval_alignment_training}).
 However, in the oracle analysis reported above, we found that \methodname{} can sometimes retrieve images that lead to correct predictions, together with other images that lead to wrong predictions.
-We thus explore whether a state-of-the-art multimodal model, when used as an optional reranker, could close the gap toward oracle performance for inconsistent retrieval predictions.
-Specifically, we investigated whether the o3 reasoning model \cite{o32025openai} could effectively select the image from the retrieved set that offers the most predictive information, guiding the model toward correct classification.
-We provided o3 with an image to classify, along with four retrieved images+captions, and tasked it with identifying the one containing the most predictive information. (detailed prompt \Appendix \ref{rerank_analysis_a})

-Our results show that o3's performance generally surpasses simply taking the image with highest confidence, but o3 is generally inferior compared to fusing logits in \methodname{}.
-Thus, we were unable to bridge the gap to oracle performance, and conclude that reranking in this setting remains a significant challenge even for a frontier model.
-We report full results \Appendix \ref{rerank_analysis_a}.
+We thus explore whether a state-of-the-art model, when used as an optional reranker, could close the gap toward oracle performance.
+Specifically, we investigated whether the o3 model\cite{o32025openai} could select a retrieved image that leads to correct prediction.
+We provided o3 with an image to classify, along with four retrieved pairs, and tasked it with identifying the one containing the most predictive information. } Our results show that o3's performance generally surpasses simply taking the image with highest confidence, but o3 is generally inferior compared to fusing logits in \methodname{}.
+We conclude that reranking in this setting remains a significant challenge.
+Results \Appendix \ref{rerank_analysis_a}.

-\textbf{Additional analyses and ablations.} We include several robustness ablations and analyses \Appendix \ref{rerank_analysis_a}.
-We observed that our model is robust to scenarios where the retrieval is noisy or not given to the models.
-Further, we observed that the retrieval itself includes predictive knowledge without being given the query. details \Appendix \ref{rerank_analysis_a}.